artist-booking-app/ring-a-show-frontend/README.md

 Features include:
 - Filters to specify what type of performance and the city you are located in
+- A booking feature to book your favorite artist and performance
-- Profile page to store all your relevant bookings
+- The ability to create an account to store all your bookings
-- Bookings can be edited or cancelled if needed
+- With this account, you have the following benefits:
+  - Browse through your bookings and make any changes where necessary
-- The ability to create and edit artists and performances (only available if you have an artist profile)
+  - Create and edit new artists and performances

 ## Steps to run the app locally (frontend)